dut-media-lab/BOML/index.md

           load_all_images=True,
           h5=False):
         ```
-        boml.data_loader manages different datasets and generate bathes of tasks for training and testing.
+        boml.load_data manages different datasets and generate batches of tasks for training and testing.

        - Args：<br>
-            - folder: root folder name.
+            - folder: str, root folder name.
 Use os module to modify the path to the datasets<br>
-            - std_num_classes: standard number of classes for N-way classification<br>
+            - std_num_classes: number of classes for N-way classification<br>
-             - examples_train:standard number of examples to be picked in each generated per classes for training (eg .1 shot, examples_train=1)<br>
+            - examples_train: number of examples to be picked in each generated per classes for training (eg .1 shot, examples_train=1)<br>
-            - examples_test: standard number of examples to be picked in each generated per classes for testing
+            - examples_test: number of examples to be picked in each generated per classes for testing
-            - one_hot_enc: one hot encoding<br>
+            - one_hot_enc: whether to adopt one hot encoding<br>
             - _rand: random seed or RandomState for generate training, validation, testing meta-datasets split<br>
             - n_splits: num classes per split<br>
        - Usage: